nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to see the history of past attempts.
-2. WeebLingo shows the history, including relevant details of the quiz attempts.
+2. Weeblingo shows the history, including relevant details of the quiz attempts.

     Use case ends.